Miami Music Week

 Dance Music Mecca

 Winter Music Conference (or Miami Music Week) is a week of over-indulgence in music, parties, art, food, drinks, and beyond.
 The week brings countless events throughout South Beach and Downtown Miami, and culminates with Ultra Music Festival.
-While most people are quick to judge and call it a cluster of half-naked teeny boppers in furry boots and pacifiers, there’s certainly about 90,000 of those at Ultra, you shouldn’t pass on it simply because you’re sick of Armin Van Buuren.
+While most people are quick to judge and call it a cluster of half-naked guys and girls in rave gear, there’s mass appeal for young EDM fans who simply can’t get enough and come to sunny Miami to get lost in music.

 Miami’s WMC has been going strong since 1985, and gave electronic dance music a big platform on the shores of sunny Miami.
 While you’re still sleeping off the night, an actual conference is going on at Miami Beach Convention Center.
 Producers, promoters, radio personalities, DJs, and label reps meet to discuss the artists, trends, and venues making waves today.